bifurcation/expect-ct/draft-stark-expect-ct.md

 "Expect-CT metadata".

-The UA MUST note a host as an Expect-CT host if and only if it received the Expect-CT response header field over an error-free TLS connection, inluding the validation added in {{expect-ct-compliance}}, that included the `enforce` directive.
+The UA MUST note a host as an Expect-CT host if and only if it received the Expect-CT response header field over an error-free TLS connection, including the validation added in {{expect-ct-compliance}}, that included the `enforce` directive.